Summer Homemaker | A Joyful Summer

 One great tip for strawberries is to clean them and then transfer them to a glass jar like a large mason jar to keep in the fridge.
 The strawberries last twice as long if not longer than when you keep them in the plastic bin they come in.

 My little kitchen gets pretty hot whenever I cook in it.
+This is especially so, on these balmy summer days when there is no place to hide from the heat.

 I grabbed some smoked salmon at the store today so I am going to be making a toast with cream cheese, smoked salmon, pepper, and fresh dill from the garden.